 Manufacturers design mufflers with plenty of consideration for the car’s use case, and who it is marketed towards.

 For example, the BMW M3 gets a much louder and more aggressive muffler design than a standard 3 series.
-Both have mufflers, but the noise reduction is balanced with extra concern for maintaining a good exhaust tone with the M3.
+Both have mufflers, but on an M3, the noise reduction is balanced with extra concern for maintaining a good exhaust tone.
 Of course, the engine heavily influences the exhaust note too, but you get the gist.

 Some luxury GT cars have enormous engines that are muffled to a point where they’re as quiet as any normal economy car.
-At low revs at least.
+That is, at low revs anyway.

 Many enthusiasts, however, feel that even sports-tuned factory exhausts are too quiet and not aggressive enough.
 They remedy this by getting rid of the muffler altogether.